Pathways to Commercial Liftoff

 Invest in the development of hydrogen distribution and storage infrastructure

 initially through centralized hubs and later through distributed infrastructure.
-Dispersed infrastructure will unlock use cases for hydrogen where production/offtake are not co-located, connecting new offtakers to regional hydrogen networks.
+Dispersed infrastructure will unlock use cases for hydrogen where production and offtake are not co-located.

 Catalyze supply chain investments